rur/treetop/README.markdown

 ## Hierarchical Web Handlers

-Treetop is a utility for constructing HTTP handlers for nested templates.
+Treetop is a tool for constructing HTTP handlers for nested templates.

 HTML apps typically share a lot of structure between endpoints.
-Composable templates are supported in Go<sup>1</sup> as a tool to reduce HTML boilerplate.
-Treetop views match a function with each template to make nesting easier to manage.
+Nested templates are supported in Go<sup>1</sup> to help reduce HTML boilerplate.
+Treetop Views match a function with each template so that many endpoints can be constructed for different page configurations.

 _Example of a template hierarchy_